-When he was a dozen yards away, Kor’Thank spoke in a gritty, broken tone—as if his throat had been lined with jagged stones.
+When the Chronicler was roughly a dozen yards away, Kor’Thank spoke in a gritty, broken tone—as if his throat had been lined with jagged stones.
 “Do not come closer.
 It would not be safe.”

 “He was a noble steed, Kor’Thank.
 But he would not want you to—”